MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 The scaling from the original screenshot causes some distortion, particularly on the Android screen.

 Notice that these tiles always appear whole and are never truncated.
-Except on the Windows 10 Mobile screen, it's not even evident that the area being filled is a rounded rectangle.
+On the first two screenshots, it's not even evident that the area being filled is a rounded rectangle.
 If you want to truncate these tiles to a particular area, use a clipping path.

 Try setting the `Style` property of the `SKPaint` object to `Stroke`, and you'll see the individual tiles outlined rather than filled.